hkverma/litendb/README.md

 python3 setup.py bdist_wheel
 ```

 This wheel can be testeted locally by using pip install.
-Uninstall tendb first if installed erarlier.
+Uninstall liten first if installed erarlier.
 ```
-pip uninstall tendb
+pip uninstall liten
 ..
-pip install dist/tendb-0.0.2-cp39-cp39-linux_x86_64.whl
+pip install dist/liten-0.0.2-cp39-cp39-linux_x86_64.whl
 ```
 Test the code with TenalyticsIntro notebook.